VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 ## Usage
 *It is recommended to fully customize this program, as most of this project was made with parts at hand thus containing unnescessary part (such as GPS module instead of Hall sensors).*

 **Base voltage of the Ebike is 48 V**, meaning the voltage divider resistors are sized for 5 V pin voltage at 59 V battery voltage, so it probably won't work with 36 V or 24 V systems.
-The LCD was mounted sideways, so 8 extra characters are defined and saved to the LCD display.
-This is why the display is only capable of showing 2 digit numbers per row and unit definitions have to be painted next to the lcd.

 **State Of Charge (SOC) estimation**